Who better to solve an 'impossible crime' than someone does the impossible for a living? The Magician Detective is a Stage Magician

 - She does work out a magic trick that's vital to solving the case very quickly, but refuses to tell you.

 - James Randi, aka "The Amazing Randi," was a professional magician before turning his attention to debunking claims of supernatural ability.
 He has a long-standing $1,000,000 reward set aside for anyone whose abilities withstood his investigation.
-No one was yet to collect.
+No one has yet to collect.
 He is perhaps most famous for exposing Uri Geller as a fraud live on The Tonight Show with Johnny Carson, who also had magician training and an interest in debunking Geller.

 - Randi also maintains that magicians are really necessary when debunking these charlatans, since they are a lot better at catching deliberate fraud than other researchers and scientists.

 - Harry Houdini is perhaps the patron saint of this trope having a Determinator-like passion for exposing psychics and mediums.
 Paradoxically, that was because he dearly wanted to find the real thing, and the phonies wasting his time really ticked him off.
 He even arranged a password with his wife so that she would know if a medium was really channeling his spirit after he died.
+She tried, but never received the code.

 - Penn and Teller, good friends of James Randi, also frequently explain how various supernatural cons such as faith healing and mentalism are performed with sleight of hand and cold reading techniques.